 The Corporate Governance and Nominating Committee has responsibility for leading the process for identifying and recruiting potential Board candidates.
-The Board assesses potential Board candidates to fill perceived needs on the Board for required skills, expertise, independence, size of the Board and other factors.
+In determining to recommend a potential Board candidate to be nominated the Corporate Governance and Nominating Committee considers the competencies and skills described above, the other experience and skills of the individual.
+In addition, the Corporate Governance and Nominating Committee assesses potential Board candidates to fill perceived needs on the Board for required skills, expertise, independence, size of the Board and other factors.
 Members of the Board and representatives in the industry sector and carbon markets are consulted for possible candidates.